František Kupka

-František Kupka (23 September 1871 – 24 June 1957), also known as Frank Kupka or François Kupka, was a Czech painter and graphic artist.
-He was a pioneer and co-founder of the early phases of the abstract art movement and Orphic Cubism (Orphism).
+František Kupka (also known as Frank Kupka or François Kupka; 23 September 1871 – 24 June 1957) was a Czech painter and illustrator who moved from realism to abstract art, pioneering Orphism.

-Kupka's abstract works arose from a base of realism, but later evolved into pure abstract art.

 Biography

 Education

-František Kupka was born in Opočno (eastern Bohemia) in Austria-Hungary in 1871.
+František Kupka was born in Opočno (eastern Bohemia) in Austria-Hungary (now in the Czech Republic) on 23 September 1871.
 From 1889 to 1892, he studied at the Academy of Fine Arts in Prague.
 At this time, he painted historical and patriotic themes.
-Kupka enrolled at the Academy of Fine Arts in Vienna, where he concentrated on symbolic and allegorical subjects.
+Kupka enrolled at the Academy of Fine Arts Vienna, where he concentrated on symbolic and allegorical subjects.
 He was influenced by the painter and social reformer Karl Wilhelm Diefenbach (1851–1913) and his naturistic life-style.
 Kupka exhibited at the Kunstverein, Vienna, in 1894.
 His involvement with theosophy and Eastern philosophy dates from this period.
 By spring 1894, Kupka had settled in Paris; there he attended the Académie Julian briefly and then studied with Jean-Pierre Laurens at the École des Beaux-Arts.

 World War I

 Kupka served as a volunteer in the First World War, and is mentioned in La Main coupée by Blaise Cendrars.
 Cendrars describes him as a "proud soldier, calm, placid, strong", but really too old to be a soldier, being at least 25 years older than the rest.
 When the regiment set out from Paris for the front in Picardy (they marched all the way on foot) Mme Kupka met the column as they arrived at the La Défense roundabout, near where they lived.
 She marched with them, carrying her husband's bag and his rifle.
 She would have marched all the way to the front, but at the end of the first day the colonel had her arrested and sent back to Paris.
 She later made her way to the front lines to spend time with her husband.
 Kupka himself left the front due to frostbite in the foot, caused by nights in the trenches waist-deep in freezing water.